Hyundai Motor Group

 사진

-From the First in North Gyeongsang Province to the Eighth in Jeju Island, 8 Customized Vehicles Donated Nationwide
+From the First Bus in Gyeongbuk to the Tenth in Chungbuk, Ten Customized Vehicles Donated Nationwide

 The special bus featured in the video is the 8th Support Bus for Recovery, donated by Hyundai Motor Group to the Jeju Island Fire Department last June.
-Earlier, in March 2023, Hyundai Motor Group pledged to provide 8 Support Buses for Recovery (7 diesel buses and 1 hydrogen fuel cell bus) at the ‘First Together Sharing Project’ event hosted by the Korea Chamber of Commerce and Industry.
+Earlier, in March 2023, Hyundai Motor Group pledged to provide 8 Support Buses for Recovery at the ‘First Together Sharing Project’ event hosted by the Korea Chamber of Commerce and Industry.

 Before this, only 10 vehicles were available in all of South Korea to allow firefighters to rest while fighting fires or providing disaster relief.
-Recognizing this deficiency, Hyundai Motor Group has sequentially provided 8 Support Buses for Recovery from the program’s inception until 2024, one for each of the 8 fire departments in North Gyeongsang Province, Gangwon Province, the city of Incheon, North Jeolla Province, South Chungcheong Province, the city of Ulsan, and Jeju Island.
+Recognizing this gap, Hyundai Motor Group provided a total of 10 Support Buses for Recovery—one to each of 10 provincial and metropolitan fire departments nationwide, including Gyeongbuk, Gangwon, Incheon, Jeonbuk, Chungnam, Ulsan, Jeju, Daegu, and Chungbuk— rolled out sequentially through 2025.

 Support Buses for Recovery are premium custom vehicles specially designed based on Hyundai Motor Group’s mobile office, ‘Universe Mobile Office,’ and actively reflect the opinions of on-site firefighters throughout the vehicle manufacturing process, including the interior and exterior design, and specifications.